duracellko/azure-pipelines-agent-deployment/docs/Create_build_agent_image.md

 # Create build agent image

-In previous steps we setup all required connections and credentials, so that we can build virtual machine image of our build agent.
+In previous steps you setup all required connections and credentials, so that you can build virtual machine image of your build agent.

 ## Build agent configuration

 Microsoft hosted agents images are built automatically and microsoft open-sourced the configuration scripts in [GitHub repository](https://github.com/Microsoft/azure-pipelines-image-generation).
-This is very good starting point and we can use the same scripts.
-Optionally we can modify those to change some software installation or configuration.
+This is very good starting point and you can use the same scripts.
+Optionally you can modify those to change some software installation or configuration.

 Microsoft uses [Packer](https://www.packer.io/) to build agent image.
 Packer is nice tool for building virtual machine images.
 It works with [Azure](https://azure.microsoft.com/), [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/), [Hyper-V](https://www.microsoft.com/en-us/server-cloud/solutions/virtualization.aspx), [VMware](https://www.vmware.com/), and many more.
 Basically it does following steps:
 1. Starts a new virtual machine.
 2. Executes steps specified in JSON template.
-3. Stops the virtual machine and saves image.
+3. Stops the virtual machine and saves it to an image.

 At the GitHub repo there are several images.
-We will build **Hosted 2017** that is defined in template file _images/win/vs2017-Server2016-Azure.json_.
+This article focuses on **Hosted 2017** that is defined in template file _images/win/vs2017-Server2016-Azure.json_.
 At first fork the whole repository at GitHub, where you will manage your changes.
-This way, when Microsoft releases new version of the template, you can easily merge into your repository.
+This way, when Microsoft releases a new version of the template, you can easily merge it into your repository.
 Microsoft stores releases in branches _releases/YYMM_.
 Find the latest release and checkout your own branch.
 Now you can do changes in the template.
 First section in the template JSON defines, where the image is created.
 It is created in Microsoft Azure in specified subscription and resource group.

 To make installation more secure remove the hardcoded password.
 Find line
 ```json